Molecule-Software-Solutions/MoleculeSoftware.Packages.State/README.md

 Create a MoleculeState object and call the DatabaseOperation method.
 Pass the command string as a parameter.
 This method will return the string result.
 See the callbacks section for possible results returned.

+*NOTE* it is highly recommended that you create a wrapper around State that can create (and keep consistent) the database operation calls.

 ## Cleanup

 State will clean up after itself during each application startup.
 If you wish to delete the state data at application exit, just delete the MoleculeStateData.db file from the user's temporary director.

+## What can State store

+State can store any value in string form, this includes serialized objects.
+The backing store for State is an SQLite database, which supports BLOB data.

+*NOTE* any blob data stored in state after exiting the application will be deleted on the next init.

 ## Contribution